 Ground Meat

-In testing this homemade breakfast sausage recipe, we tested several different ground meats, including ground chicken, ground turkey, ground lamb and ground pork.
+In testing this homemade breakfast sausage recipe, we tried several different ground meats, including ground chicken, ground turkey, ground lamb, and ground pork.

-- The ground turkey was our least favorite, mostly because the patties were very crumbly.
-I had a hunch this would be the case and intentionally used 85/15 lean ratio (where 15% of the turkey was fat), yet they still didn’t hold up well.
+- The ground turkey breakfast sausage was our least favorite, mostly because the patties were very crumbly.
+I had a hunch this would be the case and intentionally used an 85/15 lean ratio (where 15% of the turkey was fat), yet they still didn’t hold up well.

-- We tested the ground chicken alongside the ground lamb, and that batch was good as well.
-I suspect that using ground chicken alone would yield a crumbly patty much like the ground turkey, and that the main reason that particular batch held up was because of the fat in the ground lamb.
+- We tested the ground chicken with the ground lamb, and that batch was good as well.
+I suspect that making ground chicken breakfast sausage alone would yield a crumbly patty much like the ground turkey and that the main reason that particular batch held up was because of the fat in the ground lamb.

-Note: Feel free to use whichever ground meat you have or whatever is on sale.
-I would recommend though, that if you want to choose a leaner meat like chicken or turkey, that you make it a 50/50 ratio with either lamb or pork.
-This will offer juicy homemade breakfast sausage that holds together well.
+Note: Feel free to use whichever ground protein you have or whatever is on sale.
+I would recommend that if you want to choose a leaner meat like chicken or turkey, you make it a 50/50 ratio with either lamb or pork.
+This will offer juicy homemade breakfast sausage that doesn’t fall apart.

 Spices

-Another great reason to make your own homemade breakfast sausage recipe is that you likely have all the spices you need in your spice cabinet: garlic, sage, onion, celery seed, cayenne, salt and pepper.
+Another great reason to make your own homemade sausage is that you likely have all the breakfast sausage seasonings you need in your spice cabinet: garlic, sage, onion, celery seed, cayenne, salt, and pepper.

 - If you have kids who aren’t fans of spicy things, you might want to cut back on the cayenne.
-My daughter does NOT like spicy things, but this sausage written as is wasn’t too hot for her.
+My daughter does NOT like spicy things, but this breakfast sausage recipe as written wasn’t too hot for her.
 I’ll leave it up to you!
+Adding crushed red pepper flakes is another option if you don’t have cayenne on hand.

 - The only spice you might not have is celery seed, but in my opinion, this one is worth picking up at the store.
 It really makes the sausage so flavorful, and I don’t think it would taste nearly as good without it.

 Step 1.
-Combine all ingredients except cooking fat in the bowl of a stand mixer OR in a large bowl.
-Use the paddle attachment and mix on low speed for one minute, or use your hands to thoroughly mix the spices with the meat.
+Combine 2 pounds of ground pork and remaining ingredients except cooking fat in the bowl of a stand mixer OR in a large bowl.
+Use the paddle attachment and mix on low speed for one minute or use your hands to thoroughly mix the spices with the meat.

 Step 2.
-Preheat a cast iron skillet to medium low or a griddle to 350F.
+Preheat a cast iron skillet over medium heat or warm a griddle to 350F.

 Step 3.
 Meanwhile, prepare the patties.
-Measure 2 oz (or about 1/4 cup) of meat and use your hands to form into a tight ball.
+Measure 2 oz (or about ¼ cup) of meat and use your hands to form the meat into a tight ball.
 Then press lightly to create a patty.
 Place patties on a plate while waiting.

 Step 4.
-When the skillet or griddle is ready, place a single layer of patties in the pan, leaving an inch or two between each.
+When the skillet or griddle is ready, add the cooking fat and place a single layer of patties in the pan, leaving an inch or two between each.
 Let the patties cook undisturbed for about 3-5 minutes, or until they are golden brown on one side.
-You should see cooked meat creep up the sides of the patties.
+You should start to see the meat cooking up the side of the sausage breakfast patty.

 Step 5.
-Flip and continue to cook until they are cooked through, another 3-5 minutes.
+Flip and continue to cook the sausage patties until they are cooked through, another 3-5 minutes.
+Ground pork should reach an internal temperature of 160F.

 Don’t forget that one of the awesome ways to use a KitchenAid mixer is to mix up ground meat!
-It’ll keep your hands clean for a little bit longer, but really it helps to evenly distribute the spices among the ground meat.
+It’ll not only keep your hands clean for a little bit longer but also really helps to evenly distribute the spices through the ground meat.

 Once you’ve prepared your meat, divide the meat into 2 oz patties.
 This is where having a simple kitchen scale is super handy, but it’s not required.
 2 oz is about 4 Tbsp, which is about ¼ cup.
 Feel free to eyeball it if you don’t want to wash another dish.